johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

     gpg --export-secret-key E363354FA81A5AF9334F02EBD6304AF502D93919 | paperkey --output-type raw | qrencode --8bit --output secret-key.qr.png
     ```

+4. Go ahead and print the `secret-key.qr.png` file.

 #### Public Key

 When importing the secret key you need to have your public key available.
 Since it's safe to expose your public key you can store this on a key server.
 You can also print out your public key.
+Unfortunately Paperkey doesn't support exporting your public key to a human readable format, so you'll have to print out the key verbatim.

 1. List your secret keys: